andydlindsay/lectures/w04d04/README.md

 * We can use partials to store small amounts of code
 * The convention for naming partials is to prepend the filename with an underscore (eg. `_variables.scss` or `_nav.scss`)
 * Partials can be included into other Sass files using the `@import` syntax
-* When importing, then leading underscore can be omitted from the filename
+* When importing, the leading underscore can be omitted from the filename

 ```scss
 // inside _variables.scss